slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Nietszche says to measure one's strength by the number of parasites one can support.

-It is possible to view this as an isolated event or a trend -->
+It is possible to view this as an isolated event or a trend

+One of the great problems with filters is our human tendency to think that what we see is all there is, without realizing that what we see is being filtered.

+“A world constructed from the familiar is the world in which there's nothing to learn.”
+In shaping what we see, filter bubbles show us a distorted map and not the terrain

+> *'Have you ever noticed that anybody driving slower than you is an idiot, and anyone going faster than you is a maniac?' -- George Carlin*

+> *'Don't tell me what you value.
+Show me your budget, and I'll tell you what you value.' -- Joe Biden quoting his father* -->